What you must Prove in a Slip and Fall Personal Injury Claim against a Hotel

 Finally, it is your duty to prove that you did not contribute to the slip and fall accident yourself.
 The hotel or its insurance carrier may argue that you were partially or totally responsible for the accident under the legal concept of “contributory negligence” by for example, arguing that you should have seen the hazard or could have avoided it.
 If you are found to be partially at fault, your damages will reduce by the same degree as your legal fault.

-At Grillo Barristers, we will help you pursue your claim for serious injuries caused by a slip and fall accident resulting from a hotel or other occupier’s negligence.
+At Grillo Law, we will help you pursue your claim for serious injuries caused by a slip and fall accident resulting from a hotel or other occupier’s negligence.
 Call us today at +1(416)614-6000 for a free consultation.